andrewufrank/dainoSite/index.md

 ---
-title: "Static Site Generator Daino: Landing page"
+title: "Test1 -- Static Site Generator Daino: Landing page"
 abstract: The `Example Homepage`
     produced by `daino` lists differences to other SSG and gives the rationale for its design. `Daino` is built the Unix-style from existing tools.
 The site explains how to use it to run your own web site.
 author: Author of Settings